Home·Trauma and the Body·Trauma-Informed Training

 "Trauma-informed" has become a buzzword.
 Lots of practitioners use it without understanding what it means.
 Some think it means being "gentle" or "understanding."
-That's not it.
+That is not it.
 Trauma-informed work is about power, agency, and nervous system safety.

-If you've experienced trauma, bodywork can be healing.
+If you have experienced trauma, bodywork can be healing.
 But it can also be retraumatizing if done wrong.
-The difference isn't the technique.
-It's how power is distributed, how consent is handled, and whether your nervous system feels safe throughout.
+The difference is not the technique.
+It is how power is distributed, how consent is handled, and whether your nervous system feels safe throughout.

 This page breaks down what trauma-informed actually means in practice.
 Not philosophy.
 Not good intentions.
 Concrete actions that create safety and respect boundaries.

-Consent isn't something you give at the beginning and it's locked in.
-It's ongoing.
-I explain what I'm about to do before doing it.
+Consent is not something you give at the beginning and it is locked in.
+It is ongoing.
+I explain what I am about to do before doing it.
 I ask permission.
 You can withdraw consent at any point.
-"Yes" at the start doesn't mean "yes" for the entire session.
+"Yes" at the start does not mean "yes" for the entire session.

-If something doesn't feel right, you say so.
+If something does not feel right, you say so.
 No explanation needed.
 We stop or adjust immediately.
-Your "no" doesn't need justification.
-It doesn't hurt my feelings.
-It's information that helps us work safely.
+Your "no" does not need justification.
+It does not hurt my feelings.
+It is information that helps us work safely.

 Your nervous system has a tolerance window.
 Push too hard, too fast, and you flip into fight-or-flight or shutdown.
 Real change happens inside that window.
 We work at the pace your system can integrate, not the pace some protocol says we should.

 Some sessions we might not do much tissue work at all.
 If your nervous system is activated, we focus on regulation first.
 Movement, breathing, grounding.
 The structural work waits until your system is ready.
-That's not wasting time.
-That's respecting how nervous systems work.
+That is not wasting time.
+That is respecting how nervous systems work.

 Trauma often involves loss of control.
 Trauma-informed work restores it.
 You choose pressure levels.
 You choose what areas we work on.
 You choose to talk or not talk.
 You choose to take breaks.
 Every moment, you have agency.

-I'll make suggestions based on what I'm feeling in your tissue, but you make the decisions.
-This isn't me "fixing" you.
-It's us working together, with you in the driver's seat.
+I will make suggestions based on what I am feeling in your tissue, but you make the decisions.
+This is not me "fixing" you.
+It is us working together, with you in the driver's seat.

 Surprises can trigger threat response.
-I tell you what I'm about to do before I do it.
-Where I'll work, what it might feel like, approximately how long.
+I tell you what I am about to do before I do it.
+Where I will work, what it might feel like, approximately how long.
 If something changes mid-session, I let you know.
-You're never wondering "what's happening?"
+You are never wondering "what is happening?"

-This includes being clear about what's normal and what's not.
+This includes being clear about what is normal and what is not.
 Some soreness after deep work?
 Normal.
 Emotional response during release?
 Can happen.
 Feeling overwhelmed or unsafe?
 Not normal, and we stop immediately to recalibrate.

-You don't have to share your history.
-You don't have to be emotionally open.
-You don't have to trust me or "let me in."
-Those are therapy concepts, and I'm not a therapist.
+You do not have to share your history.
+You do not have to be emotionally open.
+You do not have to trust me or "let me in."
+Those are therapy concepts, and I am not a therapist.
 We can do excellent structural work with purely physical focus.

-If you want to share context about your body or your experience, that's welcome.
-If you'd rather keep it purely mechanical, that works too.
-There's no expectation of emotional intimacy or disclosure.
+If you want to share context about your body or your experience, that is welcome.
+If you would rather keep it purely mechanical, that works too.
+There is no expectation of emotional intimacy or disclosure.

 The language I use matters.
-I don't say "let me just..." because that minimizes and assumes consent.
-I don't say "this will hurt" because that primes your nervous system for threat.
-I don't say "you need to relax" because that puts the responsibility on you to override an automatic response.
+I do not say "let me just..." because that minimizes and assumes consent.
+I do not say "this will hurt" because that primes your nervous system for threat.
+I do not say "you need to relax" because that puts the responsibility on you to override an automatic response.

 Instead, I ask: "Can I work on your hip now?"
 I describe: "This will feel like sustained pressure."
 I invite: "Let me know if this needs to be lighter or heavier."
 I normalize: "Some people feel emotion during this work.
-That's your system processing.
-It's okay if that happens, and it's okay if it doesn't."
+That is your system processing.
+It is okay if that happens, and it is okay if it does not."

 I also watch for non-verbal cues.
 Breath holding.
 Muscle bracing.
 Facial tension.
-These tell me your nervous system is hitting a limit even if you haven't said anything.
-I'll check in, slow down, or back off.
-You shouldn't have to advocate for yourself constantly.
-I'm monitoring and adjusting based on what your body is communicating.
+These tell me your nervous system is hitting a limit even if you have not said anything.
+I will check in, slow down, or back off.
+You should not have to advocate for yourself constantly.
+I am monitoring and adjusting based on what your body is communicating.

 Clear boundaries protect both of us.
-Here's what that looks like:
+Here is what that looks like:

 • Professional draping maintained at all times

-• Clear communication about what areas we'll work on
+• Clear communication about what areas we will work on

-• You stay clothed in comfortable workout attire (shorts, tank top/sports bra for structural work)
+• You stay clothed in comfortable workout attire (shorts, tank top or sports bra for structural work)

 • Sessions stay focused on structural and movement work, not personal counseling

-• I don't work with people in active crisis or acute psychological distress (that needs a therapist first)
+• I do not work with people in active crisis or acute psychological distress (that needs a therapist first)

 • I refer to mental health professionals when appropriate

-These boundaries aren't restrictive.
-They're protective.
+These boundaries are not restrictive.
+They are protective.
 They create a container where bodywork can happen safely.
 Learn more about consent and boundaries in bodywork.

 Not everyone who uses "trauma-informed" actually practices it.
 Here are warning signs: